thewca/wca-regulations/wca-regulations_2012.md

 - C1) Standard speed solving procedures shall be followed, as described in Article A (Speed Solving).
 Additional regulations that supersede the corresponding procedures in Article A are described below:
     - C1a) During the solve the competitor must use only one hand and the surface.
 Penalty: disqualification of the solve.
     - C1b) During the solve no other body part, nor any object other than the surface, shall touch the puzzle.
 Penalty: disqualification of the solve.
-    - C1b2) If a puzzle defect occurs, and the competitor chooses to repair it, repairs must be made with the solving hand [NOTEL: Grammar?].
+    - C1b2) If a puzzle defect occurs, and the competitor chooses to repair it, repairs must be made with the solving hand [NOTE BY LUCAS: Grammar?].
 Use of the surface is permitted.
 Penalty: disqualification of the solve.
     - C1c) During the solve, once a competitor touches the puzzle with one hand, he must not touch the puzzle with the other hand.
 Penalty: disqualification of the solve.

 ## Article D: Solving With Feet
 - D1) Standard speed solving procedures shall be followed, as described in Article A (Speed Solving).
 Additional regulations that supersede the corresponding procedures in Article A are described below:
     - D1a) During the solve, the competitor must sit in a chair, sit on the surface, or stand.
-[NOTE: I find the grammar of "sit on the surface" problematic.
+[NOTE BY SARAH: I find the grammar of "sit on the surface" problematic.
 The problematic part is probably "surface."
 Keep thinking.]
     - D1b) During the inspection and the solve, the competitor must only use his feet) and the surface.
 The competitor may wear socks while solving.
-[NOTEL: Are you allowed to take off socks?
+[NOTE BY LUCAS: Are you allowed to take off socks?
 Put on socks?
 Change socks?]
 Penalty: disqualification of the solve.
     - D1c) Other body parts or other objects must not touch the puzzle.
 Penalty: disqualification of the solve.
 - D3) Starting the solve
     - D3a) Competitor must place his feet onto the timer sensors.